The Itinerary

 Warnings

 The system runs a seamless feasibility check for each flight and will raise warnings if apply.
-Hover on the warning icon, to get more information.
+Hover over the warning icon to get more information.
 A click on the warning icon displays a message including links to related items.

 • Schedule Overlap: The flight overlaps with another flight in the schedule